 By: Kelsey Paine

 Before you got engaged, you and your partner probably already had some serious “life” talks, from where you’ll live to if and when you’ll start a family.
 Underlying these big-picture discussions, of course, is money, because in order to achieve any goal—both big and small—you need to take stock of what you have and how much you need to get there.
 In short, money is an unavoidable topic for all couples, and getting on the same page is crucial.
 This is especially true when you’re just beginning your lives together; you want to set good financial habits now, or you risk falling into bad routines that will stay with you throughout your marriage.
-We rounded up the money missteps many young couples make, along with sound strategies for avoiding them yourselves.
-Read on, and you’ll both be better prepared to take on whatever life throws your way—for richer or poorer.
+We rounded up the money missteps many young couples make, along with sound strategies and money management tips for avoiding them yourselves.
+If you’re looking for some spot-on financial advice for newlyweds, read on, and you’ll both be better prepared to take on whatever life throws your way—for richer or poorer.

-Mistake #1: You’ve never discussed your spending habits or how much debt you have.
+Mistake #1: You never discussed spending habits and debt before marriage.

 Mistake #2: You haven’t set a budget, much less stuck to one.